Menditect/documentation/docs/mta/application.md

 :::

 ### View information about the Application
-- Navigate to the "Applications" page.
+- Navigate to the `Applications` page.
 - Click on <i class="fal fa-info-circle"></i> to view the Application Key (next to the App title) and the Project ID.

 :::note
-The Project ID is the same ID as the "App ID" that can be found in [Mendix Sprintr](https://sprintr.home.mendix.com/), under the "Settings" page, after you selected an App.
+The Project ID is the same ID as the `App ID` that can be found in [Mendix Sprintr](https://sprintr.home.mendix.com/), under the `Settings` page, after you selected an App.
 :::

 ### Enable loading Pages and Widgets
 Enabling Page and Widget loading will allow for the generation of Frontend teststep(s).

-- Navigate to the "Applications" page .
+- Navigate to the `Applications` page .
 - Click on the <i class="fas fa-ellipsis"></i> button.
-- Click "Enable loading pages and widgets".
+- Click `Enable loading pages and widgets`.

 ### Unregister Application from MTA
-- Navigate to the "Applications" page .
+- Navigate to the `Applications` page .
 - Click on the <i class="fas fa-ellipsis"></i> button for the Application you want to unregister.
-- Click "<i class="fal fa-trash-can"></i> Delete".
+- Click `Delete`.

 ## Related topics
 - [Application Instance](application-instance)